Nikkor AF-S 17-55mm f/2.8 G IF-ED DX - Review / Test Report - Analysis

 Page 2 of 2

 this class.
-At 17mm there're some relatively pronounced barrel distortions
+At 17mm there is some relatively pronounced barrel distortion

-changing to moderate pincushion distortions towards the long end of the zoom
+changing to moderate pincushion distortion towards the long end of the zoom

 range.
-At 24mm both forces even out with virtually no distortions at this
+At 24mm both forces even out with virtually no distortion at this

 The chart above has a real-world size of about 120x80cm.